hashicorp-forge/terraform-provider-enos/docs/resources/bundle_install.md

 ### Optional

-- `artifactory` (Object, Sensitive) - ^artifactory.username^ (String) The Artifactory API username.
+- `artifactory` (Object, Sensitive) - `artifactory.username` (String) The Artifactory API username.
 This will likely be your hashicorp email address
-- ^artifactory.token^ (String) The Artifactory API token.
+- `artifactory.token` (String) The Artifactory API token.
 You can sign into Artifactory and generate one
-- ^artifactory.url^ (String) The fully qualified Artifactory item URL.
+- `artifactory.url` (String) The fully qualified Artifactory item URL.
 You can use enos_artifactory_item to search for this URL
-- ^artifactory.sha256^ (String) The Artifactory item SHA 256 sum.
+- `artifactory.sha256` (String) The Artifactory item SHA 256 sum.
 If present this will be verified on the remote target before the package is installed (see [below for nested schema](#nestedatt--artifactory))
 - `destination` (String) The destination directory of the installed binary, eg: /usr/local/bin/.
 This is required if the artifact is a zip archive and optional when installing RPM or Deb packages
 - `getter` (String) The method used to fetch the package
 - `installer` (String) The method used to install the package
 - `name` (String) The name of the artifact that was installed
 - `path` (String) The local path to a zip archive install bundle.
-- `release` (Object) - ^release.product^ (String) The product name that you wish to install, eg: 'vault' or 'consul'
+- `release` (Object) - `release.product` (String) The product name that you wish to install, eg: 'vault' or 'consul'
-- ^release.version^ (String) The version of the product that you wish to install.
+- `release.version` (String) The version of the product that you wish to install.
 Use the full semver version ('2.1.3' or 'latest')
-- ^release.edition^ (String) The edition of the product that you wish to install.
+- `release.edition` (String) The edition of the product that you wish to install.
 Eg: 'ce', 'ent', 'ent.hsm', 'ent.hsm.fips', etc. (see [below for nested schema](#nestedatt--release))
 - `transport` (Dynamic) - `transport.ssh` (Object) the ssh transport configuration
 - `transport.ssh.user` (String) the ssh login user|string
 - `transport.ssh.host` (String) the remote host to access